Henry Wilberforce Clarke

-Henry Wilberforce Clarke (1840–1905) was the British translator of Persian works by mystic poets Saadi, Hafez, Nizami and Suhrawardi, as well as writing some works himself.
+Henry Wilberforce Clarke (1840–1905) was a British translator of Persian works by mystic poets Saadi, Hafez, Nizami and Suhrawardi, as well as writing some works himself.
 He was an officer in the British India corps Bengal Engineers, and the grandson of William Stanley Clarke, Director (1815–1842) and Chairman (1835–1836) of the East India Company.

 Biography

 Born in 1840, his father was Richard Henley Clarke and mother was Charlotte Raikes (Clarke).
 His siblings were William Henley Stanley Clarke, Caroline Eliza Stanley Clarke and Alice Mary Clarke.
 His grandfather was William Stanley Clarke, Director (1815–1842) and later chairman (1835–1836) of the East India Company.

 He started his career with the Royal Engineers, and joined Bengal Engineers, then a part of the British Indian Army's Bengal Army, in 1860.
 He took part in the Abyssinia campaign of 1867, Nile Expedition of 1884–1885, and was subsequently made Lt.
 Colonel in 1887.